- This event has passed.

 The revenue streams for recording companies are analysed alongside the income stream of musicians to show how particular formats and platforms affect profit margins and how live performance now outstrips music sales as the primary source of income for today’s artists.

-Available across multiple formats, 25th May (here), event attendees can save 20% by purchasing at this event.
+Published by Agenda Publishing, May 2017, this book is available across multiple formats, here.
+Event attendees can save 20% by purchasing at this event.
 MusicTank does not profit from this special offer, which is made courtesy of Agenda Publishing.

 Keith Harris - Keith Harris Music Ltd